polletfa/Kreuzstich/README.md

 - list threads usage statistics
 - replace a specified thread by another
 - edit/modify single pixels
-- apply modifications to the whole picture or a selected area only...
+- apply modifications to the whole picture or a selected area only

 This will provide the user full control over the complexity of the pattern.
 In a picture of a face, for example, it can make sense to remove unnecessary details from the skin, but keep every pixel as it is for the eyes.

 The application will also provide features to help while doing the stitching:
-- generate a grid for a specific area,
+- generate a grid for a specific area
-- highlight a specific color,
+- highlight a specific color
-- mark finished pixels...
+- mark finished pixels

+### Objective

+The long-term objective is to develop 3 applications:
+- A desktop application for offline working.
+- A web application that will also allow to save and share the projects online
-An Android companion app with limited features (probably only progress tracking) and a web version could also be provided in the future.
+- An Android companion app with limited features, which will be use to help during the stitching (no pattern creation/editing)

+The priority and the extend of each application is still being defined.

 ### Technical aspects

 The rewrite will use more modern technologies and better code quality than the initial version:
-- Modern C++ (mostly C++17 but C++20 may also be used)
+- Modern C++ (C++20)
-- Qt6 instead of Qt4/5
+- Qt6 instead of Qt4/5 for the desktop app
-- Unit tests with Google Test
 - Angular and WebAssembly for the web version
 - Kotlin for the Android version

-While the initial rewrite will include a Qt desktop app only, it is being made with future applications in mind.
-It will therefore have the following separation:
-- Core logic without dependency to Qt or the filesystem
-- Data layer to access data from files
-- GUI

-The full architecture included future applications is:
+- Unit tests with Google Test

 ![architecture overview](doc/architecture-overview.svg)